 \subsection{CHIME/FRB Catalog~1 observations}

 CHIME/FRB is a collaboration that uses the Canadian Hydrogen Intensity Mapping Experiment \citep[CHIME;][]{chime_sys_overview}, located at the Dominion Radio Astronomical Observatory (DRAO).
 The telescope consists of four 20-m $\times$ 100-m cylindrical paraboloid reflectors, each oriented N-S and populated with 256 equispaced dual-linear-polarization antennae.
 This telescope is sensitive to bursts in the frequency range 400--800~MHz.
+The CHIME/FRB instrument is designed such that it observes the entire sky at declination $>$ -11$^\circ$ as it transits above each day; such a field of view is larger than other radio surveys or telescopes such as ASKAP or Parkes.
+Thus, CHIME/FRB is uniquely equipped to observe a unparalleled number of FRBs.
 Further technical details of the CHIME/FRB system can be found by \citet{chimefrb_sys_overview}.